JFoederer/robotframeworkMBT/README.md

 Preparing for a birthday party
     Given you have a blank postcard
-    When you write 'Happy birthday!' on the postcard then you are ready to go to the birthday party
+    When you write 'Happy birthday!' on the postcard then the postcard is a birthday card
 ```

 Mapping the dependencies between scenarios is done by annotating the steps with modelling info.
 Modelling info is added to the documentation of the step as shown below.
 Regular documentation can still be added, as long as `*model info*` starts on a new line and a whiteline is included after the last `:OUT:` expression.